mirelark/VanishingRange/docs/architecture/data-architecture.md

 ### 11.4 User Visibility

 The trust and transparency model is designed to be visible without being intrusive.
 Labels and attributions are present in context rather than requiring users to navigate to documentation.
-The goal is to build appropriate trust in the data — not to overwhelm students with caveats, but to ensure teachers and administrators can evaluate the platform's data quality practices without needing to request documentation separately.
+The goal is to build appropriate trust in the data, not to overwhelm students with caveats, but to ensure teachers and administrators can evaluate the platform's data quality practices without needing to request documentation separately.

 ### 11.5 Verification Mechanisms